Back to series

 Cameron McAllister

 Cameron McAllister is a content director for Reflections Ministries.
-He is also the Director of Content and a Teaching Fellow for the C.S.
-Lewis Institute.
 He cofounded Thinking Out Loud, where he’s a speaker, writer and one half of the Thinking Out Loud podcast, a weekly podcast about current events and Christian hope.
-He is also the co-author (with his father, Stuart) of Faith That Lasts: A Father and Son on Cultivating Lifelong Belief.
+He and his father co-authored Faith That Lasts: A Father and Son on Cultivating Lifelong Belief.
 A staff writer with Christ & Pop Culture, Cameron’s writing has appeared in Christianity Today, Relevant Magazine, Think Christian, and Fathom Magazine.
 He holds a master’s degree in apologetics from Houston Baptist University.
+Cameron and his wife Heather live in the Atlanta area with their two children.

 COPYRIGHT: This publication is published by C.S.
 Lewis Institute; 8001 Braddock Road, Suite 301; Springfield, VA 22151.
 Portions of the publication may be reproduced for noncommercial, local church or ministry use without prior permission.
 Electronic copies of the PDF files may be duplicated and transmitted via e-mail for personal and church use.
 Articles may not be modified without prior written permission of the Institute.
 For questions, contact the Institute: 703.914.5602 or email us.